 Thunder in the Mountains is the big leather/ fetish July party weekend, with contests including Rocky Mountain LeatherSIR.
 Their website has details for this and other events, news, and links of interest to the community.

-Queer lives, voices and visions are presented in all their diversity in film screenings by Cinema Q. See their upcoming programs at their website.
+Queer lives, voices and visions are presented in all their diversity in film screenings by Cinema Q. throughout the year and at their July festival at Sie FilmCenter.
+See upcoming programs at their website.

-The Denver Film Society home, the Sie FilmCenter (2510 E Colfax), Denver's only year-round cinematheque, presents first-run exclusives and arthouse revivals, in original languages and formats.
+The Denver Film Society home, the Sie FilmCenter (2510 E Colfax), Denver's only year-round cinematheque, presents first-run exclusives and arthouse revivals, in original languages and formats - also with Cinema Q screenings.

 The Tourist Information Center, at 1575 California St, has local info and souvenirs and a website with things to do, events and business listings.
 Colorado Tourism covers state-wide things to do and see, including vinyards, archaeological sites, state and national parks, area ski resorts, plus listings of events throughout the year.